rorosen/k3s-nix/README.md

 ## How it works

-K3s has some nice features that allow to configure Kubernetes resources directly via the filesystem and the NixOS k3s module provides options to use them in your NixOS configuration.
+K3s has some nice features that allow to manage Kubernetes resources directly via the filesystem and the NixOS k3s module provides options to use them in your NixOS configuration.
 For instance, the [`services.k3s.manifests`](https://search.nixos.org/options?channel=unstable&show=services.k3s.manifests&from=0&size=50&sort=relevance&type=packages&query=k3s) option lets you configure